bbc/vc2_conformance/README.md

-SMPTE ST 2042-2: VC-2 Conformance Testing Software
+SMPTE RP 2042-3: VC-2 Conformance Testing Software
 ==================================================

 This repository contains the software tools for checking the conformance of